 Given the complexities of operating a US-based business in Canada, it’s no surprise that some employers look for loopholes and workarounds.
 One workaround that US businesses have tried is to hire Canadians as independent contractors instead of employees.
 The US Company may feel that this removes the need for them to have a business presence north of the border as they merely have to direct funds from their bank account to the independent contractors.

-Unfortunately, this approach can cause numerous legal and business issues.
+Unfortunately, hiring Canadian independent contractors can cause numerous legal and business issues.

 An Employee by any other Name

 If you need an independent contractor in Canada, that’s perfectly acceptable and completely legal.
 If you need an employee in Canada, and use an independent contractor to avoid tax withholdings and other employment regulations, then you’ve broken the law.
 Just like the IRS, the Canadian Revenue Agency (CRA) has strict rules around qualifying someone as an independent contractor.
 The CRA has expressed a direct interest in eliminating the underground economies that have been created by employers abusing the independent contractor system.
 They are actively looking for businesses that abuse the system, and the penalties are severe.

 Unsurprisingly, an independent contractor is expected to be independent.
 They set their own hours, provide their own tools, and can subcontract their work to other people.
 By law, you have very little say in how they conduct their business.
 As a manager or owner, this gives you very little control over someone who is working for you.
 If they’re being used legitimately as a contractor, that’s rarely a problem.
 However, if you’re using them as a de-facto employee, then you have issues.
 Training them on your business processes, giving them goals to achieve and the tools to accomplish them and having the expectation that they are only working for you, all cross the line between contractor and employee.